-NFTs have exploded over the last few months, empowering a new generation of artists and entrepreneurs to directly monetize their audience and claim a larger piece of the pie.
+NFTs have exploded in the past two years, empowering a new generation of artists and entrepreneurs to directly monetize their audience and claim a larger piece of the pie.

 Beeple, one of the most famous digital artists in the NFT space, recently sold his NFT digital artwork for $69 million through Christie’s auction house.
 That makes it the third-most expensive art sale by a living artist ever.

 Why are NFTs important?
 Digitally native goods and collectibles aren’t new, but the way the smart contract creates provable ownership is a huge boon to artists and creators.
 Countless artists, musicians, and creators have been burned by bad contracts in the past.
 NFTs provide creators with a streamlined gateway for equitable digital ownership and the ability to sell their work peer-to-peer.
 It’s another way that blockchain cuts out the “middlemen” and the greater impact of this technology is promising beyond art and collectibles.

 NFTs and the associated high ticket sales became one of the hottest tech sensations of 2021, virtually overnight.
 While the initial hype might die down, this novel use of blockchain is here to stay.

 NFT accounting might not be the most exciting aspect of the emerging art form, but it’s important to have your books right—or risk a tax or legal nightmare.
 Whether you represent a marketplace, or you’re an artist, musician, or creator—it’s imperative to learn how to bookkeep and perform accounting for NFTs accurately.

 But first, what in the world is an NFT?

 What is an NFT?